I WAS INJURED AT WORK

 What’s next?

-Once you file a claim, your employer is required to provide you with medical care.
+Once you report a claim, your employer is required to provide you with a claim form along with continuing medical care.